sshoaib1987/PremierLeague/README.md

    In order to launch Chrome browser we have to do the following steps:

-    * Get the location of downloaded Chromedriver.exe file and set the path for **chromedriverPath** in test.properties file available         in the project root folder
+    * Get the location of downloaded Chromedriver.exe file and set the path for **chromedriverPath** in test.properties file available         in the test reources folder of the project
     * Set a system property “webdriver.chrome.driver” to the path of your ChromeDriver.exe file
     * Instantiate a ChromeDriver class.